-Other boat excursions from Burlington's downtown docks include 90-minute cruises into Shelburne Bay aboard Northern Lights and daily sailing cruises and longer private charters on the classic sloop Friend Ship.
-Ferries cross several times daily in the summer and fall between Burlington and Port Kent, NY, offering beautiful views of the mountains and lake.
+Other boat excursions from Burlington's downtown docks include daily sailing cruises and longer private charters on the classic sloop Friend Ship.
+Ferries cross several times daily in the summer and fall, between Burlington and Port Kent, NY, offering beautiful views of the mountains and lake.
 The ferry crossing takes about an hour.

-Address: Burlington Boat House, College St, Burlington, VT, United States
+Address: Burlington Boat House, College Street, Burlington, Vermont

 3 Church Street Marketplace